 From 1 January 2020, publications by authorised authors* can be published Open Access in currently around 1,900 Springer subscription journals.
 The reference date is the online publication date of the article.
 Articles in the approximately 70 SpringerNature medical journals will only be published Open Access under DEAL if they a) have not been requested and have been actively edited and b) are of the "research article" type.

 - Publishing in Gold Open Access journals

-Publications by authorized authors in currently around 600 Springer Nature Open Access journals will be covered by the contract from 1.8.2020.
+Publications by authorized authors in currently around 600 Springer Nature Open Access journals will be covered by the contract from 1 August 2020.
 A discount of 20% will be granted on the APC list prices of all Springer Open and BMC titles.
 This does not apply to Nature Communications and Scientific Reports.
 The annual price increase for Open Access Gold APCs is limited to 3.5% per year and journal from 2020.
-The APCs will be invoiced in the following year and the university library will then charge the authors.
+APCs are billed to the University Library on a quarterly basis and then charged to authors.